Utah Valley Express: South Provo

 Continuing east in a shared lane on East East Bay Boulevard it crosses South 40 East before reaching the East Bay North stop (located just east of South 180 East on the eastbound lanes).
 It then crosses South 180 East before turning south as East Bay Boulevard curves and becomes East Bay Boulevard.
 Upon reaching East 1860 South it turns west and, while still in a shared lane, it arrives at the East Bay South stop (located on the west bound lanes).
 From that stop it continues west until it once again reaches South University Avenue.
 After turning north on South University Avenue, it continues north until it turns west on Towne Centre Drive.

-The Utah Valley Express stops only once at both the East Bay North and South stops (in one direction only) as it loops clockwise through the East Bay Businsess Park.
+The Utah Valley Express stops only once at both the East Bay North and South stops (in one direction only) as it loops clockwise through the East Bay Business Park.
 After turning west onto Towne Centre Drive, it follows its route back to the Orem Intermodal Center as it stops at all the other stops/stations alone its route.
 Occasionally, buses will head north through the Freedom Boulevard roundabout and turn into Provo Central Station at 750 South.